Exercise and Nutrition Are Essential In Health for Women

 Fermented soy products are good for menopausal women to consume.
 Soy is high in protein, and is a rich source of antioxidants, phytonutrients (plant nutrients), calcium, and folate.
 Fermented soy helps to reduce cholesterol, increase bone strength, and helps alleviate hot flashes.

-Avoid all unfermented soy products.
+To maintain health for women, avoid all unfermented soy products.
 Fermented products include: natto, miso, tempeh, soy sauces, tofu, and fermented soy milk.

 Varicose Veins in Health for Women